suited/suited.js/docs/architecture.md

 #### Reserved key events
 The [`core.js`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/core.js) listens to browser events such as key presses and clicks for the core features.
-The handlers simple fire `suited` events for the builtin plugins to handle.
+The handlers simple fire `suited` events for the built-in plugins to handle.
 While you can also add a plugin to listen to these `suited` events should not attempt to change the browser event handlers for these keys.

 ##### Key listeners
 * "left arrow"